-This is a great way to shop smart — buy in bulk, then cook in bulk.
-Not only do you save money by purchasing your ingredients in bulk when they’re on sale, you save time by having meals you can simply defrost and eat.
+This is a great way to shop smart and save on grocery shopping — buy in bulk, then cook in bulk.
+Not only is this a great way to save money do you save money on food, by purchasing your ingredients in bulk when they’re on sale, you save time by having meals you can simply defrost and eat.

-Want to learn more about meal prepping?
+Want to learn to meal prep?
 Try out these healthy meal prep-friendly weekday lunches.

 4. Stocktake before you shop

-One of the easiest ways to spend less is to simply not buy what you already have.
+One of the easiest ways to spend less and save money on food is to simply not buy what you already have.
 Before you head to your nearest PAK’nSAVE, crack open the fridge and freezer and see what’s kicking around.

 Of course, the same goes for dry goods like herbs and spices.
 Even though they may be cheap, repeatedly buying the same spices when you don’t need to can add up quickly.